ksahlin/strobemers/randstrobe_implementations/README.md

 ## Pseudo-randomness metrics

+For intuition about the problems we encounter, see [this figure](https://github.com/ksahlin/strobemers/blob/main/randstrobe_implementations/figures/clumpings_motivation.pdf).

 To measure the pseudorandomness, the script [evaluate_sampling.py](https://github.com/ksahlin/strobemers/tree/main/randstrobe_implementations/evaluation) can be run on the `positions.tsv` file.
 ```
 python evaluate_sampling.py positions.tsv outpath/to/randstrobe_evaluation